shaoxunyuan/AQUARIUMHB/README.md

 # AQUARIUMHB

-AQUARIUMHB is a comprehesive toolkit for identify, annotate, quantify, and analyze human blood circular RNAs from RNA-seq data.
+A comprehesive toolkit for identify, annotate, quantify, and analyze human blood circular RNAs from RNA-seq data.

 # Installation